ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/llmath.md

       <p>
         I run a research group with some undergraduate Math and CS students.
 We develop AI tools that can help mathematicians in their research.
-We also fine-tune open-source models on various Mathematica packages.
-[Here](members.html) are some of the past and present members of our group.
+We also fine-tune open-source models on various Mathematica packages. <a href="https://ayushkhaitanrutgers.github.io/members.html">Here</a> are some of the past and present members of our group.
       </p>
     </div>
   </article>